 - Diagnose the problem.
 Include a question or number of questions in a staff survey on presenteeism.
 Find out how much of a problem it is (or isn’t).

-- Review policies on flexible working, listen to what employees are saying and support them wherever possible.
+- Review policies on flexible working, listen to what employees are saying and support them wherever possible

 - Increase face time between staff and their managers.
 For this to be effective additional training may need to be given to give managers the necessary skills and confidence to manage staff more effectively.

 - The workplace environment can be improved to increase the amount of social interaction with employees.
-A professional services business in Leeds recently moved offices and at the new offices created a large communal space where people could eat lunch, chat, socialise etc. This was a move away from previously where people ate in their offices, often alone not taking a break away from work or the computer screen.
+A professional services businesses in Leeds recently moved offices and at the new offices created a large communal space where people could eat lunch, chat, socialise etc. This was a move away from previously where people ate in their offices, often alone not taking a break away from work or the computer screen.
 This encouraged Partners, Fee Earners, Admin Staff even HR folk to mix and interact.